GiorgosTsoulis/Peinalas/README.md

 - Development Environment: VS Code
 - Database Management: MySQL Workbench

+## Showcase
+### User Interface
+- The UI is built using Java Swing, featuring intuitive forms and panels for user interactions, such as registration, searching for restaurants, and managing orders.

+### Database Management
+- MySQL handles data storage for users, orders, restaurants, and more.
+The project demonstrates how to perform CRUD operations efficiently within a Java application.

+### Core Functionalities
+- Restaurant Search: Search functionality is enhanced with filters like location and cuisine.
+- Order Process: Users can add items to their cart, place orders, and track them in real-time.
+- Admin Features: Restaurant admins have access to menu management, promotions, and order processing.

 ## Installation and Setup
 ### Prerequisites
 - Java Development Kit (JDK) (version 11 or higher)